pawelwos/gatsby-yml-starter/README.md

 <h1 align="center">
   Gatsby Default Starter driven by YAML files
 </h1>
 <p>This is only a concept, idea, WIP setup to quickly outline a site.
-Just by using two YAML files, this example page was created: <a href="https://gatsbyymlstartermain.gatsbyjs.io/">https://gatsbyymlstartermain.gatsbyjs.io/</a></p><p>Any feedback, comments are highly welcome!</p>
+Just by using two YAML files, please see the example page here: <a href="https://gatsbyymlstartermain.gatsbyjs.io/">https://gatsbyymlstartermain.gatsbyjs.io/</a></p><p>Any feedback, comments are highly welcome!</p>
 <h2>How it works?</h2>
 <p>We need to create two files in <strong>/src/data</strong> folder</p>